If you or your loved one are pregnant and overcoming a substance use disorder, you can find help at a New Hampshire rehab center for pregnant women.

 4. Southeastern New Hampshire Alcohol And Drug Abuse Services, Dover, New Hampshire

-This Dover, NH substance abuse treatment center offers a women’s intensive outpatient program called Focus on Recovery (FOR).
+This Dover, NH substance use disorder treatment center offers a women’s intensive outpatient program called Focus on Recovery (FOR).

 Focus on Recovery treats pregnant women and provides treatment services such as: